ChyKusuma/SPHINXMerkleBlock/README.md

 These components work together to provide functionality for constructing and verifying Merkle trees using the SPHINCS+ cryptographic scheme.

+### Important to review

-In the provided code for "sign.hpp" and "merkleblock.cpp," the SPHINCS+ implementation appears to be stateless.
+In the provided code for "sign.hpp" and "merkleblock.cpp" the SPHINCS+ implementation appears to be stateless.
 The functions for `signing` and `verifying` transactions do not rely on any previous state or stored information, and the signing process is done independently for each transaction.

 ### Note